-We get together every 2nd Tuesday of the month except for the month of December when we have our annual Christmas/End of Year Dinner.
+We get together every 2nd Tuesday of the month except in the month of December when we start our annual Christmas/End of Year Dinner an hour earlier.

-Our meetings begin with junior activities at 6:30 PM.
 The regular meeting begins at 7:30 PM and includes a show-and-tell session.
-After club business is transacted we have a 10-25 minute program of interest to our members and guests.
+After club business is transacted we then have a 10-25 minute program of interest to our members and guests.

 Speakers/Programs for NSL&MC's 2015 Meetings